cloudfoundry/community/toc/rfc/rfc-draft-efficient-modern-vm-sizes.md

 * Diego cells should be smaller and consistent at 16GB of RAM, rather then the old 30-50GB ranges.
 * Modern (as of 2021) instance types should be used.
+* Cannot use ARM chipsets because CF and BOSH run arbitrary workloads, some of which won't work

 ### VM Size definitions
 We'd like to further clarify the meaning of the default VM sizes for CF-D,